bluzelle/curium/docs/public/buildvalidatorsentry.md

     "d229f73ac8de82fa788e495c181c7e0aaa72375e"

-    Note: You can skip this step if you are not adding any of your own validators.
+    Note: You can skip this step if you are not adding any validators.

 10. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “10.0ubnt”

         # The minimum gas prices a validator is willing to accept for processing a
         # transaction.
 A transaction's fees must meet the minimum of any denomination